andy-s-ding/tbone-seg-nnunet/README.md

 ```
 We highly recommend checking the last registered image, since data may not be completely written.
 If this is the case, run `register.py` for just the last image.

 ## Step 3: Create datasplit for training/testing.
-Validation will automatically be chosen.
+Validation will automatically be chosen
 Navigate to the `scripts` folder:
 ```
 cd <path to github>/tbone-seg-nnunet/scripts/